qz2573-sketch/STATGR5243-Project2/README.md

-# Data Explorer Pro

-A comprehensive Python for Shiny application for interactive data analysis, cleaning, feature engineering, and visualization.

-## Project Overview

 This project is a graduate-level web application built for STATGR5243.
 It provides a complete pipeline for data science tasks, allowing users to upload datasets (CSV, Excel, JSON, Parquet), clean and preprocess them, engineer new features, and perform exploratory data analysis (EDA) through an intuitive and responsive interface.